Revival (Deerhunter song)

-"Revival" is the lead single from Deerhunter's fourth studio effort, Halcyon Digest.
+"Revival" is the lead single from Deerhunter's fifth studio album, Halcyon Digest.
 The track became available for download via an official email link on July 21, 2010.
 A 7" pressed on white vinyl was released August 24, 2010 in a limited set of 350.
 The download contained the tracks along with directions to make a DIY style single, along with disc and back artwork.